 Former European Commission Charlie McCreevy has resigned from the board of London-based NBNK Investments.

-NBNK is understood to be planning to bid for retail banking assets in the UK, which have had to be sold off following the financial crisis.
+NBNK is understood to be planning to bid for retail banking assets in the UK which have had to be sold off following the financial crisis.

 A statement from NBNK said Mr McCreevy said that, after discussions with the European Commission, 'it has not been possible to find a way in which Mr McCreevy can continue with his directorship of NBNK in a manner compatible with his standard responsibilities as a former European Commissioner'.

 It said the former Finance Minister had resigned from the board with immediate effect in order to comply fully with his obligations.
 NBNK said it respected and understood his position.